apache/dubbo-admin/README.md

 [中文说明](README_ZH.md)
 ### Demo Address
 * http://47.91.207.147/#/service
-* this demo is the latest version of `metadata` branch, you can try it before building from source code
+* this demo is the latest version of `develop` branch, you can try it before building from source code
 ### Screenshot

 ![index](https://raw.githubusercontent.com/apache/incubator-dubbo-ops/develop/doc/images/index.png)